 These are compatible with a range of devices and platforms.
 Some of the characteristics of cloud-native apps include,

 They perform services for individual tasks by coupling with underlying applications.
-These apps can be repaired and updated quite easily.
+They can also repair and update the apps quite easily.
 Deployment and maintenance of these applications are more comfortable than traditional applications.

 Multiple apps could exist under one virtual machine in cloud-native apps.
 Some of the added benefits of native apps include inbuilt libraries, configuration files, and binaries.

 Native apps could easily undergo orchestration through which they can manually configure applications.
 Orchestration leads to efficiently automating DevOps.

 For cloud-native apps, the associated risk of single-point failure is less since the apps can automatically relocate to different locations, systems, and memory resources.
 In case a failure occurs, cloud providers can hot swap out startup disks.
 Thus, the need for IT staff is less, which increases business continuity.

 Every organization needs to understand the cloud pillars to understand what works best for your business.
 Therefore, depending on your business needs and what the cloud apps offer, make an informed decision.

 When companies consider the development of new applications, it’s critical to not only understand the cloud maturity model but to ensure employees only build cloud-native applications.

 This increases domain capability, flexibility, efficiency while enhancing service quality and easy integration.
 Cloud-native apps also ensure cost savings, shared responsibility, mature implementation, and useful resource utilization.